 Moreover, every over-ear Bose model contains an earpad cushioning, which doesn’t deteriorate quickly and is rather friendly while touching the outer-ear region.
 In addition, Bose also sells replacement parts such as the QC 35 ear cushion kit, carry case, as well as cables, adapters, and more accessories in case your original parts receive any damage.

 Concerning Bose’s speakers, they are highly sturdy and can operate reliably.
 For instance, their portable Bluetooth speakers have an incredibly dense plastic chassis, which is pretty resistant to any external interaction.
-However, for home theater systems, although intensively durable, these systems do not feature as many premium-grade internal parts as different top-ranked systems on the same price range.
+However, home theater systems, although intensively durable, these systems do not feature as many premium-grade internal parts as different top-ranked systems in the same price range.

 Additionally, Bose also has car speakers, which are considered reasonable and shouldn’t keep any consumer worried about durability.
 In addition, apart from being sturdy enough, Bose’s car speakers are incredibly acoustically-optimized, delivering high-quality sounds.

-Now, concerning the quality of Bose’s American made products, we can review a bit of the A20 and A20 Wireless aviation headsets, which are currently the only products manufactured in the US.
+Now, concerning the quality of Bose’s American-made products, we can review a bit of the A20 and A20 Wireless aviation headsets, which are currently the only products manufactured in the US.

 The A20 and its wireless version are produced in Framingham, Massachusetts, and offer incredibly reliable materials and craftsmanship.
 In addition, since they’re aviation headphones, you can expect a massive level of noise-canceling technology, making these extremely efficient at barraging motor sounds since they’re optimal for pilots.
 Moreover, their driver features exclusive Bose engineering, as well as the headset’s microphone, which may sound a bit telephonic, but are optimal for clear communication.

 Furthermore, both A20 and A20 wireless show an outstanding level of durability, displaying suitability for routine use even on commercial aircraft.
-So, don’t expect to look for replacement parts too soon on these American made models since they’ll probably last roughly a decade without showing too much wear and tear.
+So, don’t expect to look for replacement parts too soon on these American-made models since they’ll probably last roughly a decade without showing too much wear and tear.

 Moreover, Bose also has a modern Audio sunglasses product line, which also features production outside of the US but is incredibly reliable.
 Unfortunately, as a more new type of audio equipment, there are not enough reviews available to reveal Bose’s Audio sunglasses’ durability in the long run.
 Still, their material and body appear to feel relatively cheap or fragile and may not have a long life expectancy, according to some reviews.

-In addition, many of Bose’s products receive upgrades and newer versions, typically under different names, and may return with better quality of material and sounds.
+In addition, many of Bose’s products receive upgrades and newer versions, typically under different names, and may return with better quality material and sounds.
 For instance, the Audio Sunglasses are already under development for a more modern version, with improvements, especially concerning user feedback.

 Besides, maybe through new version developments, the Bose manufacturing place of specific products may change.
 For instance, while making a more recent version of a product that Bose commonly produced in Mexico, the most modern upgrade may shift its production to Malaysia.
 So, many of Bose’s speakers had their production happening in the US and only moved overseas after a new and more modern version came out.